 - Community-based acute treatment (CBAT) intensive therapeutic services provided in a staff-secure setting on a 24-hour basis, with sufficient staffing to ensure safety, while providing intensive therapeutic services including but not limited to: daily medication monitoring; psychiatric assessment; nursing availability; specialing (as needed); individual group and family therapy; case management; family assessment and consultation; discharge planning; and psychological testing, as needed.
 This service may be used as an alternative to or transition from inpatient services. - Intensive community-based acute treatment (ICBAT) provides the same services as CBAT but at a higher intensity, including more frequent psychiatric and psychopharmacological evaluation and treatment and more intensive staffing and service delivery.
 ICBAT programs have the capability to admit children and adolescents with more acute symptoms than those admitted to CBAT.
 ICBAT programs are able to treat Children and adolescents with clinical presentations similar to those referred to inpatient mental health services but who are able to be cared for safely in an unlocked setting.
 Children and adolescents may be admitted to an ICBAT directly from the community as an alternate to inpatient hospitalization.
-ICBAT is not used as a step-down placement following discharge from a locked, 24-hour setting.
+ICBAT is not used as a step-down placement following discharge from a locked, 24-hour setting. - Mobile crisis intervention short-term, mobile, on-site, face-to-face therapeutic response service that is available 24 hours a day, 7 days a week to a child experiencing a behavioral health crisis to identify, assess, treat and stabilize a situation, to reduce the immediate risk of danger to the child or others, and to make referrals and linkages to all behavioral health services and supports and the appropriate level of care.
+The intervention shall be consistent with the child's risk management or safety plan, if any.
+Mobile crisis intervention includes a crisis assessment and crisis planning, which may result in the development or update of a crisis safety plan.

-Outpatient Services
+4) Outpatient Services

-- Annual mental health wellness examination performed by a Licensed Mental Health Professional or by a PCP during a routine physical exam.
-A mental health wellness examination is a screening or assessment that seeks to identify any behavioral or mental health needs and appropriate resources for treatment. - Care by a Licensed Mental Health Professional - Crisis intervention services - Crisis stabilization and in-home family stabilization - Detoxification - Medication management - Methadone maintenance - Psychological testing and neuropsychological assessment.
+- Care by a Licensed Mental Health Professional

+- Crisis intervention services

+- Crisis stabilization and in-home family stabilization

+- Detoxification

+- Medication management

+- Methadone maintenance

+Psychological testing and neuropsychological assessment.

-Outpatient Services for children and adolescents
+5) Outpatient Services for children and adolescents